 Final Words on How to See Running Services in Linux

 Linux is a flexible and powerful operating system that can be employed for a variety of tasks, including running a server, as it was described in our guide.
 For those who wish to cut costs and have greater control over their computing environment, running a server on Linux can be a terrific alternative.
+If you're looking to buy a Linux VPS server, it offers even more advantages in terms of flexibility and cost-efficiency.

 Services and daemons are essential because they offer many of the operating system's automatic functions.
 Because of this, their health is also crucial.